joaof0000/goals2/README.md

 # Getting Started

 This Project is build using JavaScript, EJS,Express, Node, MongoDb, Mongoose and CSS.
 It allows the user to create a hair appoinments.
-User can see all the appointment details.
-User can also leave a review and rating for the goal as well as edit the reviews.
+User can see all the newgoal details.
+User can also leave a update and Rating for the goal as well as edit the updates.
 This web application is very easy to use and efficient.

 # Next Steps:

 - Add logo for goal
 - Implement the customer's contact number
-- Users can update the appointment date and time if needed
+- Users can update the newgoal date and time if needed
+# goals2